tuxxon/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 <h4 id="public">public</h4>

-Sometimes you don't want your service to be accessed from outside your project.
-By adding `"public": false` to your `wedeploy.json` will make your service be accessed only from other services inside the same project.
+Sometimes you may not want your service to be accessible from outside of your project.
+By adding `"public": false` to your `wedeploy.json`, you can make your service accessible only to other services within the same project.

 ```application/json
 {